Waimea-OBrownrigg/level-2-programming-assessment/docs/test-results.md

 Fortunately, the yes/no questions are functioning properly.

-I also put in some invalid inputs to see its reaction, it didn't allow them, but it also didn't have an error message, sometimes it didn't even reprint the question, so I typed some of those up, here's the result:
+I also put in some invalid inputs to see its reaction, it didn't allow them, but it also didn't have an error message, sometimes it didn't even reprint the question, so I moved around some of the println's and questions, before adding in the error messages, here's the result:

 ![Screenshot 2025-05-01 012847.png](screenshots/Screenshot 2025-05-01 012847.png)